-On October 15, 1950, U.S President Truman met with Gen. MacArthur on Wake Island in the North Pacific Ocean, and the decision to ignore Chinese protest and conquer the entire peninsula was made.
+On October 15, 1950, U.S. President Truman met with Gen. MacArthur on Wake Island in the North Pacific Ocean, and the decision to ignore Chinese protest and conquer the entire peninsula was made.

-The US-led military operation against North Korea came to full development, and the Chinese watched anxiously as the flames of war burned out of control on the east bank of Yalu River, which separates the two countries with its narrowest section being less than 1,000 meters wide.
+The US-led military operation against North Korea came to full development, and the Chinese watched anxiously as the flames of war burned out of control on the east bank of the Yalu River, which separates the two countries with its narrowest section being less than 1,000 meters wide.

-By then the People’s Republic of China was barely one year old and the Chinese people were just out of the centuries-long turmoil marked with civil unrest and foreign invasion.
+By then the People’s Republic of China was barely one year old and the Chinese people were just out of the centuries-long turmoil marked by civil unrest and foreign invasion.
 As the U.S. troops massed at the Chinese border, the anti-American sentiment in China grew stronger by the day.

 Such anti-US sentiment was especially apparent in the Chinese defense force.
-Numerous petitions were signed and handed in by the military officers and soldiers requesting to engage in direct combat with the US troops.
+Numerous petitions were signed and handed in by military officers and soldiers requesting to engage in direct combat with the US troops.